Lexmw/Contact-Book/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy-dev`

+Run this command to deploy your code to the live site.
+To add your credentials to the AWS CLI install the VSCode extension "AWS CLI Configure".
+Once this is installed login into your aws account, head to "Command line or programmatic access", and copy the AWS credentials file (Short-term credentials).
+Add these credentials to the AWS CLI credential file in vscode with "CMD + shift + p"(mac) or "CTRL + shift + p"(windows).
+Be sure to save the file.

+Now update the script, add your profile name, found in the square brackets at the top of your credential file.

+Example of the final script:

+"deploy-dev": "aws s3 sync build/ s3://contacts.communitydayaccelerator.com --cache-control max-age=86400 --profile 1234567_ThisIsMy_DeveloperUserAccess --region us-east-2"

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**